 Successful meal planning requires a good collection of recipes.
 You’ll want to make sure you have some family favorites to fall back on, some quick and easy recipes, and a few fun ones.
 You might feel like having too many recipes will be overwhelming, but you can always pick a recipe at random or default to what you know everyone likes.

 One thing I’ve learned over the past year is that having new recipes to try periodically, helps keep dinner interesting and it’s helped me build on my culinary skills!
 Some new recipes have been duds and we never made them again, but some became new favorites that we eat on repeat.

 3. Know your schedule.

-It’s helpful to know what’s coming up in your week, so you can adjust your meals to fit your schedule and avoid going through the drive thru!
+It’s helpful to know what’s coming up in your week, so you can adjust your meals to fit your schedule and avoid going through the drive-thru!
 On busy nights, plan a quick, simple meal, or make sure you have leftovers from the night before.
-A night where you don’t have other obligations is the perfect time to try a new recipe or wow your family with something special.
+A night when you don’t have other obligations is the perfect time to try a new recipe or wow your family with something special.

 The question of “what’s for dinner?” doesn’t have to be a constant struggle.
 The best way to solve it is to start meal planning!
 Your future self will thank you when you’ve taken the time to plan ahead.

 Plan to Eat makes meal planning easier; you have a digital recipe book to store and categorize your recipes, there’s a meal planning calendar to keep track of what you’re eating (and your schedule!), and then a shopping list is created for you based on your meal plan.